legoatoom/ConnectibleChains/README.md

 If there are invisible collisions for some reason, hold a shear while having entity hitboxes on (F3+B) to see the collisions and then attack them to remove them.

-I am currently considering adding chain's from other mods, if you have any in particular feel free to create an issue about it on GitHub.